ankrutik/notes/aws/solutions_arch_cert/notes.md

 MySQL installaton port is 3306.

+You can **store session state data** on both **DynamoDB and ElastiCache**.
+These AWS services provide high-performance storage of key-value pairs which can be used to build a highly available web application.

+You can authenticate to your DB instance using AWS Identity and Access Management (IAM) **database authentication**.
+IAM database authentication works with MySQL and PostgreSQL.
+With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.

 ## Lab: create RDS instance

 Configure your DB Security Group to talk with application's Security Group when creating the RDS instance.